Nannostomus unifasciatus: In the aquarium

 Though it has gone through periodic episodes of scarcity in the aquarium trade, N. unifasciatus has long been considered a most desirable aquarium species, Dr. William T. Innes describing them as possessing "a marked elegance" and manifesting "that indefinable something known as class" in 1935.
-It is an appropriate community aquarium species, if tankmates are of similar size and demeanor, and will thrive if kept in soft, mildly acidic water, low nitrate levels, and at temperatures between 72F and 82F.
+It is an appropriate community aquarium species, if tankmates are of similar size and demeanor, and will thrive if kept in soft, mildly acidic water with low nitrate levels, and at temperatures between 72F and 82F.
 Baby brine shrimp and other small-sized foods are indicated.
 Males will establish and defend small territories.
-Unlike its congener, N. eques, which prefers the upper strata of the aquarium, N. unifasciatus tends to congregate in the mid to lower reaches.
-This is the only species of Nannostomus in the aquarium trade for which there is no recorded account of a successful spawning in captivity to date, this despite it being a widely kept and much admired aquarium species since the 1920s.
-Two reports of purported successful spawnings in the 1950s, published in aquarium literature—one in the Belgian magazine, "Notre Aquarium," and the other in the American magazine, "The Aquarium"—involved misidentification of the species, the spawnings having occurred for N. eques and N. harrisoni respectively, not N. unifasciatus.
+Unlike its congener, N. eques, which prefers the upper strata of the aquarium, N. unifasciatus tends to congregate in the middle to lower reaches.

+This is the only species of Nannostomus in the aquarium trade for which there is no recorded account of a successful spawning in captivity to date, despite it being a widely kept and much admired aquarium species since the 1920s.
+Two reports of purported successful spawnings in the 1950s, published in aquarium literature—one in the Belgian magazine Notre Aquarium, and the other in the American magazine The Aquarium —involved misidentification of the species, the spawnings having occurred for N. eques and N. harrisoni respectively, not N. unifasciatus.